Degrees and Credentials:|

 St. Marys University (San Antonio, TX)

-He has also taught courses on Vietnam and the John F. Kennedy assassination, a topic on which he has strong and informed opinions.
+He has also taught courses on American Radicalism, Vietnam and the John F. Kennedy assassination, a topic on which he has strong and informed opinions.

 Dr. Frederick enjoys jazz music, classic movies, mysteries, and college basketball.